script-0/wiabox-nodes-map/readme.md

 ## Making tests
 - Open files on `routes/` , they are well documented.
-- `tests` contain some tests already done and future work
+- `tests` file contain some tests already done and future work

 ## Future works